Shilpilibm/ATT_knowledge/Q_15/issues.md

 I. The Consequences of DNS Issues

 The inability to access the Internet or particular sites can have a very immediate and negative impact on your business - especially if it means that users cannot access your site.
-Just a few hours offline can cost your company in more ways than one, which is why it’s important to find and fix DNS problems as soon as possible.
+Just a few hours offline can cost your company in more ways than one, which is why it's important to find and fix DNS problems as soon as possible.

 Website Inaccessibility: Users may be unable to access websites or services due to failed DNS resolutions.
 Email Delivery Issues: DNS problems can affect email delivery, causing delays or preventing emails from being sent or received.